Trusted WordPress tutorials, when you need them most.

 A secure website is a website that’s less likely to experience disasters in the first place.
 In a WordPress disaster recovery plan, you can strengthen your site’s security by:

-- Choosing Strong Passwords: Use unique and complex passwords for all your website accounts.
-If you experience a disaster, then it’s critical that you replace all the passwords with new and strong ones.
+• Choosing Strong Passwords: Use unique and complex passwords for all your website accounts.
+If you experience a disaster, then it’s critical that you change all the passwords to new and strong ones.

 For more security tips, please see our ultimate guide to WordPress security.